diegohuang-dev/wealth_backend/README.md

 ## Components within the submission

 The submission is mainly composed
-- app.py: Flask backend code
+- `app.py`: Flask backend code
-- Dockerfile for the Flask backend container
+- `Dockerfile` for the Flask backend container
-- compose.yaml which starts up two containers: one for the Flask backend and one for the MySQL database server
+- `compose.yaml` which starts up two containers: one for the Flask backend and one for the MySQL database server
-- import\_db.sh which creates the database and table, and inserts the asset data into the table
+- `import_db.sh` which creates the database and table, and inserts the asset data into the table
-- asset\_orm.py which uses SQLAlchemy to map the database table to a Python object.
+- `asset_orm.py` which uses SQLAlchemy to map the database table to a Python object.
 This is used to create the table and select/insert rows.

 The APIs are:
 ```